 Save the file in the .stl format.

-To further modify the brain model, load the .stl file as a solid body in computer aided design software (Table of Materials)
+To further modify the brain model, load the .stl file as a graphics body in computer aided design software (Table of Materials)

 NOTE: This may take a while, as the imported mesh brain surfaces are often quite complex.

-Once the file is imported, in the feature tree on the left side of the screen click on the rollback bar and drag it up to remove any floating solid bodies until only the features containing the brain are remaining in the file.
+Once the file is imported, in the feature tree on the left side of the screen click on the children of the Graphic body and suppress unnecessary Graphic features until only the features containing the brain are remaining in the file.
+Save the remaining file as a .prt for further manipulation and as a .stl for 3D printing.
 Save the remaining file as a .prt for further manipulation and as a .stl for 3D printing.

 Brain molding

 Load the extracted brain model from section 3 to the computer aided design software by opening the .prt file.
+Under the features section of the insert menu, select Convert to Mesh body.
+Select the Graphic body of the brain and convert it.

 Creating a right and left mold of the full brain